codenotary/codenotary.io/pages/careers/office_manager.md

 For our office in the Galeria area in Houston, TX, we are looking for a diligent, detail-oriented office manager with impeccable manners and excellent organization skills.

-vChain is the Open Source leader for immutable trust solutions such as [immudb](http://www.immudb.io/) and [CodeNotary](http://www.codenotary.io/).
+CodeNotary is the Open Source leader for immutable trust solutions such as [immudb](http://www.immudb.io/) and [CodeNotary](http://www.codenotary.io/).
 We process tens of millions of transactions every month and are growing fast to new markets and use cases.

 We offer competitive compensation, health insurance, phone and laptop, a young and dynamic international work environment, and the opportunity to grow with the company.